PHYSIOTHERAPY AND REHAB IN Bloomer WI

 Certain ultrasounds also create a heating effect to help relax the muscles or tightness in the body.
 This heat combined with the overall features of the ultrasound help to start the healing process at the most basic cellular level speeding up your road to recovery.

-If you are interested in Physiotherapy in Bloomer, call our Kelley Chiropractic Office team today!
+If you are interested in Physiotherapy in Bloomer WI, call our Kelley Chiropractic Office team today!

 7:30am - 7:30pm